stateos/IntrOS/README.md

 ### License

-This project is licensed under the terms of [GNU GENERAL PUBLIC LICENSE Version 3](http://www.gnu.org/philosophy/why-not-lgpl.html).
+This project is licensed under the terms of [The MIT License (MIT)](https://opensource.org/licenses/MIT).